rodrigohervas/time-track-client/Readme.md

 4. Make sure that the .gitignore file is encoded as 'UTF-8'
 5. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "time-track-client",`

+## Log in

+To access the application it's neccesary to login with a user and password.
+Use the following:

+username: michael@jones.com
+password: michael

 ## Scripts